Q1. What is Plum?

-It's completely free to save with Plum, and there are no additional costs for withdrawing your money at any time.
-If you'd like to get a return on your savings then there is a nominal fee of £1 per month for Plum Investments, and also a 0.15% monthly fee on the value of your fund if you use our investments service.
+It's free to stash money with Plum, with no extra fees for withdrawing your money whenever you like.
+If you want to try and earn a return on your money, then there is a fee of £2.99 per month for Plum Pro, our investments platform.

 Q5.
 How does Plum make money?

-Whilst our vision is to operate Plum as a sustainable business, it may surprise you to know that we don't earn any money from our automated savings service.
-We do make a referral fee whenever one of our users switches, for example, their utility supplier through us.
-This would be in addition to the investment fees outlined in the answer to question 4, above.
+Whilst our vision is to operate Plum as a sustainable business, it may surprise you to know that we don't earn any money from our auto-stashing service.
+We charge a subscription for Plum Plus and Plum Pro (see question 4, above), and we earn a referral fee if you switch your utility supplier through our app.

 Q6.
 Is Plum a bank?

-No — Plum is most certainly not a bank!
-Plum was designed to provide an alternative to the stuffy, old-fashioned banking system.
-Unlike them, we're all about saving you money... rather than lining our own pockets with hidden fees and charges.
-Also, this means that your money will never be lent out, and will be securely ring-fenced by our e-money provider until you choose to withdraw or invest it.
+No, Plum is definitely not a bank!
+Plum was designed as an alternative to the old-fashioned banking system.
+We're all about helping you... rather than lining our pockets with hidden fees and charges.
+Money stored in your Plum account will not be lent out, and instead will be held in a UK bank account (protected by E-Money Safeguarding Rules) until you choose to withdraw or invest it.

 Q7.
 Does Plum pay interest?

-Security tops our list of priorities.
-We never have access to (or store) your bank login details, and are granted read-only permission to your transaction data, so in the unlikely event of a breach no money can be transferred out of your bank account.
-In addition, we also use symmetric cryptography (AES) to store any sensitive data, with 256-bit TLS encryption to communicate with our servers (which run on Amazon's cloud–trusted by some of the biggest financial institutions in the world!)
+Security is paramount in everything we do.
+We never have access to your bank login details, and are only given read-only access to your transactions.
+So, in the unlikely event of a breach, no money can be transferred from your bank account.
+In addition, we also use symmetric cryptography (AES) to store any sensitive data, with 256-bit TLS encryption to communicate with our servers.

 If you want to learn more about our approach to security and privacy feel free to contact us direct at firstname.lastname@example.org